HauminZhu/haominzhu.github.io/index.md

 My background is super interdisciplinary (**CS, EE, ME**).
 I have much experience of projects and research in roboics, computer vision, learning and mechatronics.
 Currently my research interests lie in learning (especially generative models) in computer vision, robotics and control.

 I'm enthusiastic in developing and applying all kinds of learning algorithm to real robots especially ones used in service, human-assisting fields.
-I want to develop the **highly-intelligent robots** that can be **better controlled, understand and interact with human**.
-The ultimate goal of mine is making these robots can be **rapidly designed, built and replicated with low-cost**.
+I want to develop the **highly-intelligent robots** that can be **better controlled, and can better understand as well as interact with human**.

+Ideally, the ultimate ones could be **easily customized**, **rapdily designed and fabricated** and have the **life-long learning ability** to fit with different environment and users.